Digitalroot-Valheim/Digitalroot.Valheim.EarlyWishbone/docs/README.md

 **GNU Affero General Public License v3.0**

 ## Details
-The Wishbone will help you find hidden treasuse in most of the biomes.
+The Wishbone will help you find hidden treasure in most of the biomes.
 Get it early from beating Eikthyr.
-Use the Wishbone to find hidden treasuses as early as the Meadows biome.
+Use the Wishbone to find hidden treasure as early as the Meadows biome.
 Extend the lifespan and usefulness of this utility item before it is cast aside for a belt.

 ### Dependencies